maximumstock/dns-thingy/README.md

 - `dns` - a library crate implementing DNS protocol specifics and a parser to consume DNS responses
 - `dns-client` - a minimal DNS client that wraps `dns` to test resolving `A` and `CNAME` records for a given domain name and optionally given upstream DNS server (default `1.1.1.1`)
-- `dns-block` - a DNS server that selectively proxies queries to `1.1.1.1` or blocks blacklisted domains based on a list
+- `dns-block` - a single-threaded DNS server that selectively proxies queries to `1.1.1.1` or blocks blacklisted domains based on a list
+- `dns-block-threaded` - a multi-threaded version of `dns-block`
+- `dns-block-tokio` - an async version of `dns-block` based on Tokio (not fully async at this point, as it uses blocking parts of `dns`)

 ## todo